 The Logan and Williamson campus Library hours are posted each academic term.
 Full-service libraries are currently operated on the Logan and Williamson campuses.
 In Logan, the library is located near the Student Union and in Williamson on the first floor.
-The Boone/Lincoln and Wyoming/McDowell campuses offer electronic and interlibrary loan access to Southern's library services as well as to public libraries or libraries at nearby colleges.
+The Boone/Lincoln and Wyoming/McDowell campuses offer electronic and interlibrary loan access to Southern's library services and public libraries or libraries at nearby colleges.